 Individuals often rely on consumer credit ratings.
 For businesses, having a Dun & Bradstreet D-U-N-S (Data Universal Numbering System) nine-digit number provides potential vendors, lenders, and clients a method to determine a company’s creditworthiness.
 Over 330 million businesses currently have one, and you can obtain a D-U-N-S number at no charge.

 Any business seeking to register with Dun & Bradstreet must be an established legal entity within their respective state (i.e., LLC, C-Corp, S-Corp, etc.).
+This fact alone indicates that the provider is a legitimate service and is willing to take accountability for any issues.
 Companies can register online by providing the following information:

 - Legal Name of the Business